saundeae/Programming-Language-Project/README.md

 most popular and powerful trait is its community-driven nature; its utility is constantly expanded by user-created “packages” that are easy to install and use for an extremely adaptable experience.
-That’s not to say that it only finds usage in independent academics and researchers though – R is reported to be used for the collection and processing of user data for giants like Amazon, Meta, and Google.
+That’s not to say that it only finds usage in independent academics and research though – R is reported to be used for the collection and processing of user data for giants like Amazon, Meta, and Google.
 It’s also used by the FDA and National Weather Service to create models and visualize data